 [NEW SECTION] 4.X ANTENNA SWITCHING

-A device may support an antenna array consisting of two or more antenna elements that are controlled by a switch.
-The device switches between the antenna elements either while receiving the Supplemental part of a packet (Angle of Arrival method) or while transmitting the Supplemental part of a packet (Angle of Departure method).
+A device may support an antenna array consisting of two or more antennae that are controlled by a switch.
+The device switches between the antennae either while receiving the Supplemental part of a packet (Angle of Arrival method) or while transmitting the Supplemental part of a packet (Angle of Departure method).
 The switching takes place during time periods called switch slots.
 The first 4 µs of the Supplemental are termed the guard period and the next 8 µs are termed the reference period.
 The Link Layer captures I&Q samples during the reference period and during time periods called sample slots.

-When a Controller that supports two or more antenna elements transmits a packet containing an AoD Supplemental or receives a packet containing an AoA Supplemental, it shall switch the antenna elements according to the switching sequence configured by its Host.
+When a Controller that supports two or more antennae transmits a packet containing an AoD Supplemental or receives a packet containing an AoA Supplemental, it shall switch the antennae according to the switching sequence configured by its Host.

-The first antenna element in the sequence shall be used during the guard period and the reference period (see [Vol. 6], Part B, Section 2.X.1 Supplemental format).
-The second antenna element in the sequence shall be used during the first sample slot, the third antenna element during the second sample slot, and so on.
-The antenna element in use shall only be changed during the switch slots.
+The first antenna in the sequence shall be used during the guard period and the reference period (see [Vol 6] Part B, Section 2.X.1 Supplemental format).
+The second antenna in the sequence shall be used during the first sample slot, the third antenna during the second sample slot, and so on.
+The antenna in use shall only be changed during the switch slots.

-If the sequence specified by the Host is exhausted before the last sample slot, it shall be restarted from the beginning (this can happen more than once); that is, the first antenna element in the sequence is used in the sample slot following that used for the last antenna element in the sequence.
+If the sequence specified by the Host is exhausted before the last sample slot, it shall be restarted from the beginning (this can happen more than once); that is, the first antenna in the sequence is used in the sample slot following that used for the last antenna in the sequence.
 If the sequence has not been completely used by the end of the Supplemental, any remaining terms shall be ignored.

 Volume 6, Part B (Link Layer) Changes